EMODnet/EMODnet-Biology-thermal-traits/README.md

   geometry = "POLYGON((-45 26,-45 90,70 90,70 26,-45 26))", year = 2000:2018,
   fields = c("species", "records", "worms_id", "obisid", "rank_name"))
 ```
-This is a large query, so the results are provided in the `data` folder here as a csv file that can be read in directly:
+This is a large query, so the results are provided here as a csv file that can be read in directly:
 ```R
 eur_spp <- read_csv("eur_spp.csv")
 # get rid of excess column and restrict to species